I don’t know if you’ve figured this out about me yet, but I'm kind of obsessed with making all money matters as simple as possible.

 Remember: It’s not about what you HAVE but what you DO with what you have.

-While I recommend checking in on your finances somewhere between every few days and every couple weeks, there are some money moves you should make at least every month.
+While I recommend checking in on your finances somewhere every week or two, there are some money moves you should definitely make at least every month.

-Whether you’re making great progress on your financial goals or you’re feeling guilty of letting it go for too long, let’s set you up for future success in funding your best self and your best life.
+Whether you’re making great progress on your financial goals or you’re feeling guilty of letting it go for too long, let’s set you up for success so you can fund your best life.

 CLEAN OUT YOUR WALLET

-I’m one of those Magic-Art-of-Tidying Crazies and even my wallet gets a little cluttered from time to time.
+I’m one of those Magic-Art-of-Tidying people but even my wallet gets a little cluttered from time to time.
 It’s easy to get flustered by a messy wallet and overdraw your account with the wrong card or not realize you’ve ran out of cash and have to charge your purchase.
 Lose the overwhelm with a minimalistic approach.

 LOOK BACK AT YOUR SPENDING

 Good gravy, this is my favorite!
-I have a template you can use HERE to track all of your numbers but use whatever method feels best to you.
-Go through your bank accounts and credit card statements and tally up how much went where.
+You're going to feel a bit vulnerable about this at first, but knowledge is power, friend!
+I have templates galore for this in the Weird & Wealthy Collective but use whatever method feels best to you.
+Go through your bank accounts and credit card statements and tally up how much you spent and where you spent it.

-If you’re strictly a cash spender, you won’t have much data to use besides your ATM withdrawals, but this is a good place to start putting some tracking habits into place.
+If you’re strictly a cash spender, you won’t have much data to use besides your ATM withdrawals, but this is a good place to start putting some tracking habits into place – like a notebook or an app on your phone.

 CHECK YOUR NET WORTH

 Your net worth does NOT equal your self-worth, but I find it really fun to see how this figure changes month over month.
-Your net worth is a great snapshot of your financial life (like when your doctor weighs you at your annual physical – except we don't want any judgment here).
+Your net worth is a great indicator of your financial wellbeing over time.
+If you're net worth is increasing – Awesome, keep it up!
+If your net worth is decreasing – time to review your income and expenses for any money leaks.

 This might sound complicated but it's actually really simple.
 In one column add up all of your assets from the cash in your wallet to the present value of your investment accounts.
 And then in another, add up all of your debts from that $20 you owe a friend to your student loans to your mortgage.
-Assets minus debts equals net worth.
+Assets minus debts = NET WORTH.

 MAKE A PLAN

-I can’t help but plug myself here, but this is what I get paid to do if you’re interested in hiring this project out.
+This is what I get paid to do if you’re interested in hiring this project out.
 OR you can take a deep breath, lay out all of your numbers, set some goals, and go for it!
+I also teach my unique financial planning framework in the Weird and Wealthy Collective.

 It’s just a plan, you can keep adjusting it as needed, but just set yourself up to start already!
 Do this before a new month starts so you can hit the ground running come the 1st of the month.
 A good budget is flexible and has room for adjustments so if you’ve been struggling with the same budget for the past year, switch it up!